mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/02/kyverno.md

             app.kubernetes.io/name: "?*"
 EOF
 ```
-_In this example we also illustrate that we don’t want this Policy to be enforced in our `my-namespace-excluded` namespace.
-Note that by default, Kyverno skips any Policies in the following namespaces: `kyverno`, `kube-system`, `kube-public` and `kube-node-lease`.
-You can learn more about this resource filters configuration [here](https://kyverno.io/docs/installation/#resource-filters)._
+_Note: In this example we also illustrate that we don’t want this policy to be enforced in the `kube-system` namespace._

 Policies library - https://kyverno.io/policies/
 Install policies for PSS: https://kyverno.io/policies/pod-security/

-## Evaluate the Policy with the Kyverno CLI
+## Evaluate the policy with the Kyverno CLI

 Define locally a Deployment without the required label:
 ```bash
 kubectl create deployment nginx --image=nginx --dry-run=client -o yaml > deploy-without-name-label.yaml
 ```

-Test locally the Policy against this deployment:
+Test locally the policy against this deployment:
 ```bash
 kyverno apply policies/ -r deploy-without-name-label.yaml
 ```